-- Completed an undergraduate degree in Medicine
+- completed an undergraduate degree in medicine

-- Be registered as a medical practitioner with the Australian Health Practitioners Regulatory Authority (AHPRA)
+- be registered as a medical practitioner with the Australian Health Practitioners Regulatory Authority (AHPRA)

-- Have relevant post-graduate clinical experience and training in obstetrics and gynaecology and/or paediatrics
+- have relevant post-graduate clinical experience and training in obstetrics and gynaecology and/or paediatrics

 Aboriginal, Torres Strait Islander, Maori and/or Pacific Islander people are strongly encouraged to apply.

 How to apply

-- A cover letter
+- a cover letter

-- An up-to-date CV
+- an up-to-date CV

-- Full academic transcript
+- a full academic transcript

-- A summary (up to 2 pages) of your career outlining your clinical and research experience
+- a summary (up to 2 pages) of your career outlining your clinical and research experience

 What happens next?